 See If Your System Has Been Affected by malware

 Malware Removal Tool

 |User Experience||Join Our Forum to Discuss Scam on Instagram.|

 Instagram Scam #1 — The Modelling Job

 Instagram and other social media networks have created an entire new marketing platform that is heavily used by influencers and agencies to promote services and products.
 As a consequence social engineering scams proliferate across the platform.
 One of the most popular Instagram scams is known as the “Modelling Job” and it is mostly targeted to teenagers and college students.
 Hijacked profiles of models with many followers or fake copies usually message the targets and attempt to manipulate them by offering the job opportunities.
-The Instagram profiles that are used by the criminals instruct the targets that they need to skype either with them or their clients.
+The Instagram scammer profiles that are used by the criminals instruct the targets that they need to Skype either with them or their clients.
 The fake profiles can spam the recipients with many photos and videos as “proof” until they agree to do so.
 Once the Skype call is initiated the targets are manipulated into undressing while at the same time promising them that a lot of money is being sent to them.
 If the targets refuse to continue with this the scammers will blackmail them with threats of exposure.

 WARNING!: The fake profiles can easily be confused with legitimate models!

 This scam is especially dangerous as it includes several criminal elements: blackmail, sexual work and bullying.
 And while this is a common scheme in other social network platforms (especially on Facebook) in Instagram this has become one of the most common criminal activities.
 Partly one of the reasons why it is so successful is that the main target group is represented as the majority.
 The perpetrators of this scam can also easily scan their targets by assessing their emotional status through their posts and picking out the most likely victims in an easier way than other platforms.